-US vs Germany: what differs
+US vs Germany taxes: what differs

 US and Germany tax salaries differently.
 In US, the payslip deductions are Federal income tax, Social Security and Medicare.
 In Germany, they're Income tax, Pension insurance, Unemployment insurance, Health insurance and Long-term care.
 On this salary, US's effective tax rate works out to about 20.8% versus 42.5% in Germany — use the calculator to compare any salary or add more countries.